Embarking on a journey to switch to a new content management system (CMS) can be a daunting task.

 Many integrations are free or low-cost as long as you buy the integrated software package.

 What SEO Tools Are Missing From HubSpot CMS?

-Though HubSpot is an all-in-one platform, it doesn’t have every SEO tool that in-house SEOs or SEO agencies use daily.
+Though HubSpot is an all-in-one platform, it doesn’t have every SEO tool that in-house SEO pros or SEO agencies use daily.

 Keyword Discovery Tools

-Though basic keyword discovery tools are found in HubSpot’s publishing and pillar page tools, you’ll want to use Moz, Ahrefs, and SEMrush if you are looking to pull keyword research from pages you aren’t ranking for in Google.
+Though basic keyword discovery tools are found in HubSpot’s publishing and pillar page tools, you’ll want to use Moz, Ahrefs, and Semrush if you want to pull keyword research from pages you aren’t ranking for in Google.

 Crawling Diagnostic Tools